gopibabus/DevTools/protocols/ssh_tunnel.md

 <img src="./assets/images/expose-share.png" alt="Expose" width="700">

 ?> There are many cool things we can do with **Expose**.
-We can consigure our own server.
+We can configure our own server.
 We can access dashboards on server side and client side to monitor requests.
 We can provide authentication and many more.

 > [🌐 Official Documentation](https://beyondco.de/docs/expose/introduction)